Circumcision: Society and culture

+Religious views on circumcision

 Judaism

 Circumcision is near-universal among Jews.
 The mitzvah of circumcision on the eighth day of life is considered among the most important commandments in Judaism.
 Barring extraordinary circumstances, failure to undergo the rite is seen by followers of Judaism as leading to a state of Kareth: the extinction of the soul and denial of a share in the world to come.
+Reasons for biblical circumcision include to show off "patrilineal descent, sexual fertility, male initiation, cleansing of birth impurity, and dedication to God".

-The basis for its observance is found in the Torah of the Hebrew Bible, in Genesis chapter 17, in which a covenant of circumcision is made with Abraham and his descendants.
-Jewish circumcision is part of the brit milah ritual, to be performed by a specialist ritual circumciser, a mohel, on the eighth day of a newborn son's life, with certain exceptions for poor health.
-Jewish law requires that the circumcision leaves the glans bare when the penis is flaccid.
-Converts to Conservative and Orthodox Judaism must also be circumcised; those who are already circumcised undergo a symbolic circumcision ritual.
-Circumcision is not required by Judaism for one to be considered Jewish, but mainstream Judaism foresees serious negative spiritual consequences if it is neglected.
-Circumcision is not considered a universal moral law within Judaism.
-Rather, the commandment to circumcise is seen as only applying to Jewish people.
-Those who are Gentiles are believed to have a portion in the "World to Come" as long as they follow the tenets of the Seven Laws of Noah.
-There are also certain exceptions for Jews with poor health.
+The basis for its observance is found in the Torah of the Hebrew Bible, in Genesis chapter 17, in which a covenant of circumcision is made with Abraham household and his descendants.
+Jewish circumcision is part of the brit milah ritual, to be performed by a trained ritual circumciser, a mohel, on the eighth day of a newborn son's life, with certain exceptions for poor health.
+Jewish law requires that circumcision leaves the glans bare when the penis is flaccid.
+Mainstream Judaism foresees serious negative spiritual consequences if it is neglected.

+In Genesis 17:10-12 God specifies that even slaves must be circumcised.
+But Rabbinic judaism condemns forced conversion so the Gentiles are only required to get circumcised if they show genuine interest in joining the Jewish nation.
+If an improper circumcision has already been performed it is required that a drop of blood be drawn as a symbolic circumcision.
+Though there are certain exceptions for those with poor health.
+The Reform and Reconstructionist movements generally do not require a circumcision as part of the conversion process.
 According to traditional Jewish law, in the absence of an adult free Jewish male expert, a woman, a slave, or a child who has the required skills is also authorized to perform the circumcision, provided that they are Jewish.
 However, most streams of non-Orthodox Judaism allow female mohels, called mohalot (מוֹהֲלוֹת, the plural of מוֹהֶלֶת mohelet, feminine of mohel), without restriction.
 In 1984 Deborah Cohen became the first certified Reform mohelet; she was certified by the Berit Mila program of Reform Judaism.
-A small minority of Jews in the United States have chosen not to circumcise their sons.

-All major rabbinical organizations make the recommendation that male infants should be circumcised.
-The issue of converts remains controversial in Reform and Reconstructionist Judaism; circumcision of converts is not mandatory in either.
+All major rabbinical organizations recommend that male infants should be circumcised.
+The issue of converts remains controversial in Reform and Reconstructionist Judaism.

+Alternative practice

+Brit shalom (Hebrew: ברית שלום; "Covenant of Peace"), also called alternative brit to the practice of brit milah, is the naming ceremony for Jews that does not involve circumcision.
+The first known ceremony is said to have been celebrated around 1970 by Rabbi Sherwin Wine, the founder of the Society for Humanistic Judaism.

+An increasing number of Jews in the United States have chosen not to circumcise their sons.